Fiber Is No Longer the Quiet Nutrient

 That is why fiber-forward ingredients such as FOS (Fructooligosaccharides), which is up over 170% in unit growth, along with tapioca soluble fiber, acacia fiber, and inulin, are accelerating.1

 For product development teams, this means reformulating existing SKUs rather than simply launching new ones.
-For brand managers, it means repositioning around balanced performance rather than extreme dieting.

 Private Label Is Reshaping the Fiber Conversation